 The STANSW Young Scientist Awards is a major project of the Science Teachers’ Association of New South Wales (STANSW).
-It has been running since 1992 and is headed up by a 15-member committee and a STANSW Executive members representing all sectors of education.
+It has been running since 1992 and is headed up by a 15-member committee and STANSW Executive members representing all sectors of education.

 For Kindergarten to Year 12 students, Young Scientist offers worthwhile incentives to carry out scientific investigations or creating an innovative device.